A Survey of Decision-Theoretic Approaches for Robotic Environmental Monitoring: Where to Take Measurements from

-In contrast to the art gallery problem not involved with the sensor's mobility, its special variant, \emph{watchman route problem}~\citep{chin1986optimum}, can directly be applicable to the mobile robotics domain as its goal is to find a shortest path so that every point in the environment is visible from at least one sensing location in the path. \cite{tokekar2015visibility} propose an optimal algorithm and a constant factor approximation to observe a set of target points using multi-robot systems equipped with an omnidirectional camera of unlimited sensing range.
-The same visibility restrictions are considered in \cite{zhang2019tree} to address the problem of maximizing the visibility of a robot when an adversarial target exists.
-Previous methods relax the visibility conditions by restricting a sensing distance to be $d$: \emph{$d$-watchman route problem}~\citep{tan2003finding} that only observes the polygonal boundary of the environment, and \emph{$d$-sweeper route problem}~\citep{ntafos1992watchman} in which a circular robot of radius $d$ sweeps the environment.
-A multi-robot version with $d$-visibility is studied in \cite{faigl2010approximate}.
+In contrast to the art gallery problem that does not involve sensor mobility, its special variant, \emph{watchman route problem}~\citep{chin1986optimum}, is applicable to the mobile robotics domain. \citet{tokekar2015visibility} propose an optimal algorithm and a constant factor approximation to observe a set of target points using multi-robot systems equipped with an omnidirectional camera of unlimited sensing range.
+The same visibility restrictions are considered in \citet{zhang2019tree} to address the problem of maximizing the visibility of a robot in the presence of an adversarial target.
+Previous methods relax the visibility conditions by restricting a sensing distance to $d$: (1) \emph{$d$-watchman route problem}~\citep{tan2003finding} where only the polygonal boundary of the environment is observed, and (2) \emph{$d$-sweeper route problem}~\citep{ntafos1992watchman} where a circular robot of radius $d$ sweeps the environment.
+A multi-robot version with $d$-visibility is studied in \citet{faigl2010approximate}.

-Among motion planning algorithms, \emph{roadmap} methods developed for path planning (\eg, probabilistic roadmap method~\citep{kavraki1996probabilistic}) have been adopted for environmental monitoring.
-A set of nodes is randomly generated from the configuration space of the robot and is determined whether it is in the free space.
-Graph search techniques are used to find feasible paths from a start configuration to a goal configuration and choose the shortest path among found paths. \cite{mishra2016battery} improve a roadmap-based approach for better scalability in handling battery constraints.
+Among motion planning algorithms, \emph{roadmap} methods developed for path planning (\eg, probabilistic roadmap method;~\cite{kavraki1996probabilistic}) have been adopted for environmental monitoring.
+A set of nodes is randomly generated from the configuration space of a robot to determine whether the robot is in the free space.
+Graph search techniques are used to find feasible paths from a start configuration to a goal configuration and choose the shortest path among the found paths. \citet{mishra2016battery} improve the scalability of the roadmap-based approach in handling battery constraints.
 In motion planning, various decomposition techniques besides roadmap planning have been proposed and adapted to environmental monitoring, such as boustrophedon cell decomposition~\citep{strimel2014coverage} and Morse decomposition~\citep{acar2002sensor}.
-For a more detailed survey on motion planning algorithms, see~\cite{galceran2013survey}.
+For a more detailed survey on motion planning algorithms, see~\citet{galceran2013survey}.